bookofproofs/bookofproofs.github.io/_sources/history/19th-century/somov.md

 title: Somov, Osip Ivanovich
 born: 1815
 died: 1876
-keywords: Osip Somov, mathematical, kinematic, linear differential equations, integral equations, Normalization, Celestial Mechanics, Painlevé equations
+keywords: osip somov,somov
-description: Osip Somov was a Russian mathematician who developed numerous theories in kinematic and linear differential equations, integral equations, Normalization, Celestial Mechanics, and Painlevé equations.
+description: Osip Somov was a Russian mathematician who was the first in Russia to deal with the solution of kinematic problems.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---